Lonely Are The Brave (1962) – A Review

 The supporting cast are all good.
 Besides Rowlands and Matthau, there are George Kennedy, Carol O’Conner and William Schallert, who along with Matthau inject some dry humor in the film.
 Ironically Burns’ horse Whiskey might garner the most sympathy out of any of the human characters.
 But it’s Douglas’ Jack Burns who will leave the lasting impression on you.

 I had read that Lonely Are The Brave was very influential in the creation of David Morrell’s novel ‘First Blood’ years later.
+That’s kind of ironic since Douglas was originally cast as Colonel Trautman in the 1982 film First Blood.
 Watching the film and being aware of that it’s easy to see the parallels.
 It’s a unique good film and definitely worthwhile to see.